vizicist/palette/README.md

 - Download and execute the latest release/palette_#.#_win_setup.exe from this repo

-# Using with Resolume and a Sensel Morph

-- After installing Palette, you can use it as a visual instrument in <a href=https://resolume.com>Resolume 6</a> by using the <a href=https://sensel.com>Sensel Morph</a> to fingerpaint.

 # Other documentation

+- <a href=docs/using.md>How to use Palette as a visual instrument in Resolume with the Sensel Morph</a>

 - <a href=docs/implementation.md>Implementation details</a>

 - <a href=docs/building.md>Configuring a build/development environment on Windows</a>